-- A. For any Cultural Resource, excluding Landmarks: - 1.
-One-story additions to a single story structures, two-story additions to two-story structures auxiliary structures or similar (excluding attached garages) less than 50% of the size of the existing main structure (or 1000 square feet area, whichever is smaller, for residential), with limited or no visibility from public streets. - 2.
-Demolition or the replacement of a previously existing, one-story, detached garage and construction of a new one-story, detached garage that is architecturally compatible with the existing residence and character-defining features of the existing neighborhood. - 3.
-In Historic Districts, for Non-contributing Features and Non-contributors: - a) Demolition. - b) New and in-fill construction that is two-stories or less within a residential areas or four-stories or less in commercial areas. - c) Additions under 100% increase. - B. For any Cultural Resource, including Landmarks: - 1.
-New or replacement fences, walls, awnings, signs, and/or exterior lighting. - 2.
-Exterior painting of designated commercial properties and/or designated landmarks, including only those surfaces that were originally intended to be painted and excluding all other surfaces, such as brick, concrete, and stone - 3.
+- A. For any all Cultural Resource, including excluding Landmarks: (designated and eligible): - One-story additions to a single story structures, two-story additions to two-story structures auxiliary structures or similar (excluding attached garages) less than 50% of the size of the existing main structure (or 1000 square feet area, whichever is smaller, for residential), with limited or no visibility from public streets. - Demolition or the replacement of a previously existing, one-story, detached garage and construction of a new one-story, detached garage that is architecturally compatible with the existing residence and character-defining features of the existing neighborhood. - 3.
+In Historic Districts, for Non-contributing Features and Non-contributors: - a) Demolition. - b) New and in-fill construction that is two-stories or less within a residential areas or four-stories or less in commercial areas. - c) Additions under 100% increase. - B. For any Cultural Resource, including Landmarks: - New or replacement fences, walls, awnings, signs, and/or exterior lighting. - Exterior painting of designated commercial properties and/or designated landmarks, including only those surfaces that were originally intended to be painted and excluding all other surfaces, such as brick, concrete, and stone - 3.
 The in-kind replacement of historically correct site, or contributing landscape features that are deteriorated, damaged beyond restoration, or previously removed. - 4.
-Removal or alteration of non-contributing landscape features, such as walkways, planter walls, fountains, and in certain circumstances mature foliage, that contribute to the historic character of the property but are not designated or listed as contributing to a designated resource. - 5.
-New paving for driveways, walkways and/or patios, and the addition of or alteration to driveway approaches, subject to WQMP requirements. - 6.
-The removal of inappropriate additions or alterations to restore the original appearance of a structure. - C. Under A and B above, the Historic Preservation Officer, or Qualified Designee, may waive noticing requirements and/or formal application forms for cases that are immediately determined to meet all required findings because they involve alterations deemed insignificant or having no impact on the significance or integrity of the Cultural Resource.
+Removal or alteration of non-contributing landscape features, such as walkways,